 Using the Quality Improvement Framework

-Our Quality Improvement Framework sets out the criteria for high quality post-diagnostic support for people with dementia.
+The Quality Improvement Framework for Dementia Post-Diagnostic Support in Scotland sets out the criteria for high quality post‑diagnostic support for people living with dementia.
 It is a self-assessment tool to support teams to identify good practice as well as areas for improvement.

 We have gathered information on the impact of the framework to date.

 The framework has been adopted by Alzheimer Scotland.
 Alzheimer Scotland’s practitioners work in partnership with 16 Health and Social Care Partnerships to deliver post-diagnostic support.

 We supported early adopters of the framework by establishing a learning and support group for framework users.
 The purpose of the group is to share learning about the framework across teams and areas.
 We recruited 16 early adopters to the group.

 We conducted interviews with members of our learning and support group to learn more about the impact of the framework.
 Here are some examples of how teams have used the framework to benefit their service and the people they support.

 - Aberdeenshire Health and Social Care Partnership used the tool as part of their commissioning process.

 - East Edinburgh Post-Diagnostic Support in Primary Care site used the framework to consider their strengths, areas for improvement and to demonstrate exactly where the pandemic has impacted service delivery.
 Read their case study: Using the Quality Improvement Framework for Dementia Post-Diagnostic Support as part of the East Edinburgh Cluster Primary Care Project.